spodell/MCoLA/README.md

 # MCoLA
 Metagenomic Co-Localization Analysis

-The scripts in this repository can be used as a pipeline to identify specific protein annotations occurring within a specified distance of each other on the same assembled metagenomic (or genomic) contig.
+The scripts in this repository can be used in a unix command line pipeline to identify specific protein annotations occurring within a specified distance of each other on the same assembled metagenomic (or genomic) contig.
 Reference [1] below describes the application of this pipeline to identify co-localized pairs of carbohydrate digestive enzyme (CAZy) and arylsulfatase (SulfAtlas) classified enzymes in metagenomic data sets from the digestive systems of herbivorous fish and terrestrial ruminants.

 Pipeline processing steps:
 1. Create and annotate gene models for all contigs to be compared using PROKKA [2] or equivalent annotation program, to get output file in gff format.